dorcas25sg/data-dino-skill/README.md

 ## Why I built this

 Data storytelling is one of the hardest things to do well.
 Numbers don't stick — stories do.
-Data Dino is an experiment in using AI to create *memorable* interpretations of data, not just accurate ones.
+Data Dino is an experiment in using AI to create memorable interpretations of data, not just accurate ones.

 The metaphors are designed to be earned, not bolted on.
-A **Triceratops** isn't just "stable" — it's stable *under pressure*, horns forward, refusing to fall.
+A **Triceratops** isn't just "stable" — it's stable under pressure, horns forward, refusing to fall.
 A **Velociraptor** isn't just "volatile" — it's fast, unpredictable, and hunting in packs.

-If someone reads your Data Dino output and thinks *"that's actually exactly right"* — that's the goal.
+If someone reads your Data Dino output and thinks "that's actually exactly right" — that's the goal.
+(Honestly?
+I also just wanted to build a Claude skill.
+But someone had already built the to-do list app, the invoice generator, and the meeting summariser — so here we are.
+Turns out the Cretaceous period was available.)

 ---